AVAILABLE TO TOUR IN 2023

-#No Exemptions, a new work for theatre, explores a dystopian vision for humanity that is not predictable, but a savage critique of current privilege and inequality—with a twist- and not without humour.
+#No Exemptions explores a dystopian vision for humanity that is not predictable, but a savage critique of current privilege and inequality—with a twist- and not without humour.
 Told from the intimacy of one family’s crisis and isolation, the play is a compacted moment in time in which unfolding events are the result of an already projected environmental collapse from climate change, pollution and over consumption.
 No amount of privilege can protect anyone from the consequences. #No Exemptions is a bold, confronting and provocative statement of human equality.
 We all share one world.

 This project has been assisted by the Australian Government through the Australia Council for the Arts, its arts funding and advisory body